For help locating resources, using the library, or to request a research consultation, try our Ask Us service.

 Classes

-We offer a few options on how to plan your class visit.
-Regardless of how you choose to lead your session, we remind you and your students that class visits are conducted in a reading room environment and students will be expected to follow our Reading Room Guidelines.
+We offer a few options in planning a class visit.
+Regardless of how you choose to lead your session, class visits are conducted in a reading room environment and students will be expected to follow our Reading Room Guidelines.

 Librarian Led Class

-Special Collections librarians are available and excited to teach classes with our collections.
-We will custom design the session to best meet your teaching objectives for your course by:
+The Cuator of Rare Books and Special Collections is available to teach classes with our collections.
+We can custom design the session to best meet your teaching objectives for your course by:

 Faculty & Librarian Led Class

 We are here to support your teaching and are happy to co-teach sessions.
-This partnership enables students to understand why you’ve chosen particular items and how they relate to your course, while simultaneously learning how to conduct materials research.
+Such collaboration enables students to understand why you’ve chosen particular items and how they relate to your course, while simultaneously learning how to conduct materials research.

 Faculty Led Class

-Faculty are welcome to teach their own sessions with Special Collections materials.
-A librarian may remain present in the room to ensure proper handling and care of the items.
+Faculty are welcome to teach their own sessions with Rare Books and Special Collections materials.
+A Jordan staff member may remain present in the room to ensure proper handling and care of the items.

 Teaching Support

-We love introducing people to our wonderful collections and are happy to provide an individual orientation to Special Collections.
+We look forward to introducing people to our collections and are happy to provide an individual orientation to Special Collections.
 We can tour the collections and suggest materials for specific courses.
 We also provide introductions to procedures: requesting a class, compiling a course list, reserving items for assignments.
 If you would like to schedule an orientation contact us with possible dates.
-You will be directed to an available librarian. - Teaching Resources

 Ask Us